 What are Pueblos Blancos?
 All about the famous white villages in Spain

-The pueblos blancos, or white villages in Spain, are mostly located in the region of Andalusia, which includes 8 provinces and is home to the popular cities of Seville, Granada, and Cordoba.
-But you’ll find plenty of pueblos blancos throughout other parts of the country, as well, including the coastal region of Costa Brava, an easy road trip from Barcelona.
+But you’ll find plenty of pueblos blancos throughout other parts of the country, as well, including the coastal region of Costa Brava, which is an easy road trip from Barcelona.
 These small hilltop villages are known for their simple white homes and businesses with red or tiled roofs.

 The most beautiful white villages in Spain